 Enter, Anna Zahn.
 Wellness aficionado, lymphatic-massage expert, self-care advocate, and founder of Ricari Studios.

 To educate us on our "invisible system", we tapped, Zahn, a Wisconsin-to West coast transplant with a rose-colored eye, a healing touch, and high praise from not only our girl Djuna Bel, but everyone that is fortunate enough to be in her hands.
-Anna takes a cellular approach to skincare and has launched her Ricari Studios (a Sanskrit word, meaning "brilliance") to bestow her talents and wellness authority unto clients coast to coast (with locations in LA and a pop-up “spa speakeasy” in NYC).
+Anna takes a cellular approach to skincare and has launched her Ricari Studios (an Italian word, meaning "recharge") to bestow her talents and wellness authority unto clients coast to coast (with locations in LA and a pop-up “spa speakeasy” in NYC).
 Her treatment that cleanses the lymph— and the service that has celebrities and beauty editors clamoring for an appointment— is her advanced drainage massage (using a hi-tech/hi-powered vacuum-type Icoone machine, an Italian imported machine with three octopus-like arms that offers a whopping 38 settings to ensure a highly customized treatment).
 But energizing skin cells is far from Zahn's only line of work (as mentioned above).
 To sum up what she does, the words "creating a universe" was how she could clearly define it.

 After experiencing a nourishing drainage massage first-hand, we had an equally life-giving conversation with the woman our favorite wellness junkies flock to.

 Read below for Anna's journey, her wellness packed morning routine, the recipe for her "Super Coffee", and why caring for our lymph is the ultimate foundation for overall health and anti-aging.

 Can you share your journey with us, and how you became a healer and what drew you to this path of wellness and self-care?